Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

   --cache-expire CACHE_EXPIRE
                         The amount of time after which the credential/data cache expires, in minutes.
+Default: 15 -c, --critical CRIT   CRIT threshold for the remaining life of a backup power module, as a Nagios range in days.
+Default: 30:
-Default: 15 --device-id DEVICE_ID
+  --device-id DEVICE_ID
                         Huawei OceanStor Dorado device ID.
   --insecure            This option explicitly allows insecure SSL